 For cooking, if you are off the grid you will need to burn some fuel to cook.
 Cooking outdoors is safer.
 Alcohol burning stoves are safer than propane.
 Though this won't be tolerable for many.

 For a fridge I would go with a 3-way fridge that can run on propane solar or AC electricity.
-Propane fridges vent to the outside so should not be a problem for the chemically sensitive.
+Unlike in most trailers propane is stored inside so this could become a problem.
 The Vanual recommends running this fridge on solar or the car battery.